 The plan which AVCs are contributed into has changed.
-If you have an AVC Account it will be transferred from the Retirement Savings Plan (RS Plan) to the new Legal & General Mastertrust arrangement, the My BOC Pension Plan (the Plan).
+If you have an AVC Account it has been transferred from the Retirement Savings Plan (RS Plan) to the new Legal & General Mastertrust arrangement, the My BOC Pension Plan (the Plan).

 Boost your retirement income